Skip to Main Content

 Following are dates and locations of the past BRIC/BRICS summits, along with links to their official websites when available, statements or declarations from each summit.
 Many of the linked documents are available from the University of Toronto BRICS Information Centre External that keeps close track of the BRICS activities and provides comprehensive research and analysis.

-Part of the Science, Technology & Business Division at the Library of Congress, Business Reference Services is the starting point for conducting research at the Library of Congress in the subject areas of business and economics.
+Part of the Science & Business Reading Room at the Library of Congress, the Business Section is the starting point for conducting research at the Library of Congress in the subject areas of business and economics.
 Here, reference specialists in specific subject areas of business assist patrons in formulating search strategies and gaining access to the information and materials contained in the Library's rich collections of business and economics materials.